sudeepb02/cra-template-bm-dapp/README.md

 yarn start
 ```

 The app runs in development mode at [http://localhost:3000](http://localhost:3000).
-Clicking the `Connect Web3` button will pop-up Metamask by default(if web3 is enabled).
+Clicking the `Connect Web3` button will pop up Metamask by default(if web3 is enabled).
 For adding other providers, check [Web3Modal Provider Options](https://github.com/Web3Modal/web3modal#provider-options)

 ### Using with ethers